 For added fiber, That Salad Lady also encourages us to top off our salad bowls with chia seeds, but this is optional.

 All put together, our “No-Cook Waldorf Salad” recipe is large enough for six generous servings.
 Depending on your eating style, you can double your portions and eat less meals or store the base blend in the fridge and eat multiple bowls over the course of multiple days.
+In an airtight sealed container, it will keep for 3-5 days.

 It’s all about building a bowl that works best for YOU.